google/longbet/README.md

 ### Arguments
 y: An n by t matrix of outcome variables.
 x: n by p input matrix of covariates.
-(If the covariates matrix is different for the prognostic and treatment term, please use longBet_full).
+(If the covariates matrix is different for the prognostic and treatment term, please use longbet_full).
 z: An n by t matrix of treatment assignments.
 t: time variable (post-treatment time for treatment term will be infered based on input t and z).
 pcat: The number of categorical inputs in matrix x.